OSE3Sandbox/openshiftv3-workshop/ops-quota.md

 ----

 #### Edit the `master-config.yaml`
+Using SSH, login to OpenShift master host to mofidy the configuration

 For this exercise, we have not already configured things for you.
 Use your favourite editor (`vim`, `vi`, `nano`, etc.) to edit the master's configuration file using `sudo` privileges.
 For example: